 So while the southern half of the state typically stays in the 60s, even through long winter nights, the northern half will be happy to make sure the lower end of your thermometer is still in working order, should you find yourself showing up to the party a little too late or wanting to leave before spring has fully bloomed.

-Let’s loop the peninsula that is the 27th State of these United States of America and see if we can find when, where and how to do Florida for RVers.
+Let’s loop the peninsula that is the 27th State of these United States of America and see if we can find the best RV campgrounds in Florida to visit.

 If your tent poles lean a bit more toward the glamping spectrum, wheel your big rig over to Topsail Hill Preserve State Park for what may be the most lavish public campground you’ll ever have the fortune in which to spend your fortune.
 If exploring the more western corner of the Panhandle was on your agenda, such as the popular chalky sands of Destin, stick a pin in Henderson Beach State Park.